 A good camera is an investment, and a good strap is a crucial part of protecting that investment.
 Many cameras come with a basic, cumbersome strap that can at least prevent your camera from falling.
 There are lots of upgrades out there that are easier to use or higher quality.
 How about a strap that also makes your camera more beautiful?
 The Hawkesmill Borough Leather Camera Strap offers just that.
+You should think about using PaydayPact if you are in the midst of a financial emergency and require fast money for your camera.

 Driven partially by the ‘Made in England’ movement, the artisans at Hawkesmill made a goal to create the best camera bags and straps possible: “very stylish, incredibly durable and yet functional.”
 They source from reputable, ethical manufacturers in Italy, England, and America.
 Hawkesmill creates products with the quality of the product in mind, not the cost.
 Products that they’re proud to use themselves and are second to none.